Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a myriad of concerns to check during the home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of things to look over during an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Is the heater equipped with enough capacity?